Alan Greenspan: 2008 financial crisis and the Great Recession

 In March 2008, Greenspan wrote an article for the Financial Times Economists' Forum in which he said that the 2008 financial crisis in the United States is likely to be judged as the most wrenching since the end of World War II.
-In it he argued: "We will never be able to anticipate all discontinuities in financial markets."
+In it, he argued: "We will never be able to anticipate all discontinuities in financial markets."
 He concluded: "It is important, indeed crucial, that any reforms in, and adjustments to, the structure of markets and regulation not inhibit our most reliable and effective safeguards against cumulative economic failure: market flexibility and open competition."
 The article attracted a number of critical responses from forum contributors, who, finding causation between Greenspan's policies and the discontinuities in financial markets that followed, criticized Greenspan mainly for what many believed to be his unbalanced and immovable ideological suppositions about global capitalism and free competitive markets.
-Notable critics included J. Bradford DeLong, Paul Krugman, Alice Rivlin, Michael Hudson, and Willem Buiter.

 Greenspan responded to his critics in a follow-up article in which he defended his ideology as applied to his conceptual and policy framework, which, among other things, prohibited him from exerting real pressure against the burgeoning housing bubble or, in his words, "leaning against the wind".
 Greenspan argued, "My view of the range of dispersion of outcomes has been shaken, but not my judgment that free competitive markets are by far the unrivaled way to organize economies".
 He concluded: "We have tried regulation ranging from heavy to central planning.
 None meaningfully worked.
 Do we wish to retest the evidence?"
 Financial Times associate editor and chief economics commentator Martin Wolf defended Greenspan primarily as a scapegoat for the market turmoil.
-Several notable contributors in defense of Greenspan included Stephen S. Roach, Allan Meltzer, and Robert Brusca.

 However, an October 15, 2008, article in The Washington Post analyzing the origins of the economic crisis claims that Greenspan vehemently opposed any regulation of derivatives, and actively sought to undermine the office of the Commodity Futures Trading Commission when the commission sought to initiate regulation of derivatives.
-Meanwhile, Greenspan recommended improving mark-to-market regulations to avoid having derivatives or other complex assets marked to a distressed or illiquid market during times of material adverse conditions seen during the late 2000s credit crisis.
+Meanwhile, Greenspan recommended improving mark-to-market regulations to avoid derivatives and other complex assets being marked to a distressed or illiquid market during the material adverse conditions seen in the late 2000s credit crisis.